United Kingdom Compound Interest Calculator

 UK Property (Direct)

-Medium-High RiskUK residential or commercial property.
-Combines rental income (4-6% yield) with capital growth.
-Buy-to-let now taxed on gross rent (Section 24).
+Medium–High RiskUK residential or commercial property.
+Combines rental income (4–6% yield) with capital growth.
+Buy-to-let is taxed on gross rent (Section 24 rules apply).

 - Tangible asset